 This is the basic serving of Falafel.
-If you are feeling creative, you can also try adding pita wrap or other herbs to spice up the flavour.
+If you are feeling creative, you can also try adding pita wrap or other herbs to spice up the flavor.

 Okadoc now offers virtual consultation with trusted doctors and hospitals.
 Learn more here!